MENTAL IMPAIRMENTS THE JUDGE MUST CONSIDER

 Crump stands for the fact that even moderate mental impairments can eliminate work.
 Most importantly, those moderate mental impairments erode the ability to sustain a 40 hour work week.
 What is a mental impairment?
 For example, anxiety might cause the inability to concentrate.
 Therefore, you could not follow employer instructions.

 Likewise, depression could cause you to be unable to finish tasks.
 Moderate mental impairments in concentration and pace impact task completion during the work day.
-If a claimant can’t persist at tasks during an 8 hour day, they can’t work.
+If a claimant can’t persist at tasks during an 8 hour day, then they can’t work.
 The same is true if the claimant must take extra breaks.
 Full-time work could not be done.

 HIRE CANNON DISABILITY TO PROTECT YOUR RIGHTS

 The attorneys at Cannon Disability Law believe the Judge should consider all of your mental issues at the hearing.
 Moderate mental impairments are just as important as severe ones.
 All mental symptoms can impact your ability to work.
+Moderate mental impairments can also impact your ability to get a along with coworkers and supervisors.
+They can also impair your ability to deal with the public.

 CANNON DISABILITY CAN REPRESENT YOU AT YOUR DISABILITY HEARING